God may have loved me before but not after I did that thing I did…

 We, people, constantly try to put limits on God.
 We have only witnessed so much love so there cannot be any more love than that available to us from God.
 We have only seen so much mercy in our lives so God can only be so merciful.
 There is a limit to what I can forgive so God must have his limits too.
 God can’t be that merciful, or that loving, or that forgiving.

 We often come to believe in this watered-down man-god figure in our heads who isn’t powerful enough to create a sneeze and isn’t forgiving enough to extend enough grace to cover the amount and severity of sins of someone like me.
 But that god is a figment of our limited imagination.
 You cannot stuff an infinite GOD into any sized box, and you cannot stuff an infinite amount of grace into any sized universe.

 Jesus didn’t die for the perfect.
 There aren’t any.
 He died for the broken-hearted sinner.
 The prostitutes, the thieving tax collectors, the adulterers, liars, and cheaters, these sinners heard forgiveness in Jesus’ message.
 Remember, he said it was not the healthy who need a doctor, but the sick.
 Jesus came for the diseased, for the ungodly.
 He came for me, and he came for you.

 He didn’t die for us after we cleaned up our act either, but before, when we were at our very worst.
 Romans 5:8 says; “But God demonstrates his own love for us in this; While we were still sinners, Christ died for us.”

 Think of your worst moment, your meanest or most selfish or heartless moment.
 That is when Jesus looked at you and said, I will take the nails.
 There is enough grace for you.

-Adapted from my book, “Christianity in Plain Language”, soon to be available right here.
+Adapted from my book, “Christianity in Plain Language”, available right here.